Singular homology of roots of unity: Excision and Mayer-Vietoris theorems for closure spaces

 where $i$ is the inclusion $i:A\to X$, $q$ is the quotient map $q:X\to X/A$. \end{theorem}

 \begin{proof} The result follows from \cref{theorem:long_exact_sequence_of_relative_homology,prop:relative_and_reduced_absolute_homology}. \end{proof}

 These results assemble together to give an axiomatic formulation of this singular homology for closure spaces in terms of Eilenberg-Steenrod type axioms~\cite{bubenik2021eilenbergsteenrod}.
+More specifically, the singular homology groups of closure spaces satisfy all the Eilenberg-Steenrod axioms for a homology theory.
+Whether these axioms guarantee uniqueness of homology theories in the category of closure spaces, or at least when restricted to some interesting full subcategory, remains open.
 Next we show that the suspension construction in $\cat{Cl}$ shifts homology groups by one degree.

 Given a closure space $(X,c)$, let $(\Sigma X,c_q)$ be the suspension of $(X,c)$, namely $\Sigma X=X\times I/\sim$ where $(x,0)\sim(y,0)$ and $(x,1)\sim (y,1)$ for all $x,y\in X$ and $X\times I$ has the product closure operation $c\times \tau$ while by $q$ we denote the quotient map and by $c_q$ the quotient closure operation.